hypothesis/dev/README.md

-# Hypothesis Developer Docs and Tools
+# Hypothesis Developer Docs & Tools

 This repo is a place to put developer docs (coding guidelines and best practices etc) and tools (scripts for automating development tasks etc).